 A “disc” is one of many elastic cushions that rest between the vertebrae that make up your spine.
 These discs have two main parts: a soft center known as the nucleus, and a rubbery protective casing called the annulus.
 A herniated disc is a spinal ailment that occurs when the annulus of one of your discs tears, allowing pieces of the nucleus to push through.
 That’s why this condition is sometimes known as a “slipped” or “ruptured” disc in place of the term “herniated.”

 Once a disc has become herniated, its unnatural shape can cause it to press against one of the many nerves located in and around your spine.
 This irritation is what causes symptoms of pain and loss of sensation in your arms and legs.
+Additionally, leg pain, spinal canal, and herniated disk are important keywords to include in the discussion.

 What Are Some Common Causes of Herniated Discs?